Flixbox/starwars-db/README.md

 - `bun i` to install dependencies
 - `bun start` to start the dev server (Note: This will kill any current processes on port 3000 before starting the dev server.
 You can remove the "prestart" script if you don't want this behavior.)

+## Run the tests

+- Go through the "Getting Started" section
+- `playwright install` to set up playwright
+- `bun prestart` to kill anything on port 3000
+- `bun test:update` to update the hars & run the tests
+- `bun test` to run the tests with premade hars

 ## Known issues

 Some issues that I've encountered during development.